sascha245/vuex-simple/README.md

 #### Module with dependency injection

-You start by decorating your class with `@Injectable()`, which in fact just injects all your properties marked with `@Inject` when the class is instantiated.
+You start by decorating your class with `@Injectable`, which injects all your properties marked with `@Inject` when the class is instantiated.

-You can then freely inject whatever value you want from your container.
+You can then freely use `@Inject` in this class.

 ```ts
 // store/modules/foo.ts